-Easily grown in average, medium, well-drained soil in full sun to part shade.
-Prefers moist, acidic, organically rich soils which have good drainage.
-Best flowers in full sun.
-May spread by root suckers to form colonies if suckers are not promptly removed.
+Best grown in moist, acidic, organically rich, well-drained soils in full sun to part shade.
+Best flowers occur in full sun, but plants appreciate some afternoon shade in hot and dry summer climates.
+Performs well in sandy loams.
+Avoid heavy soils.
+Plants may spread by root suckers to form colonies if suckers are not promptly removed.

 No serious insect or disease problems.

 Compact specimen or accent that may also be grown in groups or massed.
 Shrub borders, foundations, cottage gardens, open woodland areas or native plant areas.
 Small hedge.